fbpic/fbpic/docs/source/advanced/boosted_frame.rst

     of this, and because of the larger cell size, **each plasma macroparticle typically represents more physical particles** in the boosted frame than in the lab frame (at least when keeping the same number of macroparticles per cell).

-    This implies that simulating e.g. self-injection in the boosted frame will result in less macroparticles in the injected beam than in the lab frame, and therefore less statistics when evaluating e.g. the beam emittance and charge.
+    This implies that simulating **self-injection** in the boosted frame will result in less macroparticles in the injected beam than in the lab frame, and therefore **less statistics** when evaluating e.g. the beam emittance and charge.
+    In extreme cases (when the number of physical particles per macroparticle is comparable to the total number of self-injected particles), self-injection may not occur at all in the boosted-frame simulation.

 Converting input parameters from the lab frame to the boosted frame
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~